← ServerPilot Docs

-If you're not familiar with using SSH, it's easier to import a database using Adminer.
+If you're not familiar with using SSH, it's easier to import a database using phpMyAdmin.
 However, if your database is very large (for example, more than 1GB), it can be easier to import a database using MySQL from the command line.

 If you haven't already copied the file containing your database export file to your server, you should first use SFTP to copy it to your server.
 You should SFTP the file to the server using the same system user that owns the app.